Think You've Got COVID-19? Here's What Doctors Say About When To Seek Help

 A unique and unfortunate feature of COVID-19 is that some patients who are starting to feel better suddenly take a turn for the worst.
 The downturn usually comes between five to seven days into the illness.

 A recent study by Bhatraju found that patients who need intensive care tend to arrive at the hospital around this time in the progression of their illness, and their deterioration can be extremely rapid.
-He says he's seen patients that "initially were just requiring a little bit of oxygen — In 24 hours they're on a ventilator."
+He says he's seen patients that "initially were just requiring a little bit of oxygen — in 24 hours they're on a ventilator."

 Doctors are still unsure what causes these late turns for the worse, but it may be the body's own immune system overreacting to the disease.

-"We're all still trying to figure it out," says Gong.
+"We're all still trying to figure it out," Gong says.
 "But it does seem like some subset of these patients, they have a resurgence of an inflammatory response."

 Regardless, if a week or so into the illness a high fever returns or a person suddenly feels short of breath, they should seek help immediately.